 How Else Is Salary Reported?

-You may also come across the mean salary, instead of the median salary, for an occupation.
+Some career information resources report the mean instead of the median salary.
 Mean is another word for average.
-It is calculated by adding together the salaries of everyone working in an occupation and then dividing the total by the number of salaries.
+It is calculated by adding together the salaries of everyone working in an occupation and then dividing the total by the number of people.

-In the above example, we looked at three salaries that had a difference of $15,000 between the highest and lowest ones ($35,000-$20,000).
+In the above example, we looked at three salaries that had a difference of $15,000 between the highest and lowest ones.
 It is not unusual for there to be a disparity between the lowest and highest salaries in a field.
-It takes into account how employers compensate entry-level earners versus how much they pay workers with many years of experience, as well as the salaries of the employees in between.
-There are also outliers—workers who make very little and those with exceptionally high salaries.
+It takes into account how employers compensate entry-level earners versus how much they pay workers with many years of experience, as well as the salaries of all the employees in between.
+There are also outliers—workers who make very little, and those with exceptionally high salaries.